alphagov/notifications-api/README.md

 ### Redis

-To switch redis on you'll need to install it locally.
-On a OSX we've used brew for this.
-To use redis caching you need to switch it on by changing the config for development:
+To switch redis on you'll need to install it locally e.g. `brew install redis`.
+To use redis caching you need to switch it on with an environment variable:

 ```
-REDIS_ENABLED = 1
+export REDIS_ENABLED=1
 ```

-Note that if you're running Celery with Docker locally, then you'll also need to set `REDIS_URL=redis://host.docker.internal:6379`.

 ##  To run the application